sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 ### Create logic to retrieve status
-We will create logic for the status button to retrieve the latest status for a specific process instance.
+To get any status that changed, you can just refresh the page.
+But now you will create logic for the status button to retrieve the latest status for a specific process instance.

-1. Click **UI Canvas**.
+1. Click the **User Interface** tab.

+    >Make sure you are on the **Process Status** page.

-2. Click the first **Status** buton, and open the logic canvas.
+    Click the first **Status** button, and make sure the logic canvas is open.
+If it's not open, click **SHow logic for Button 1**.

     ![Status button logic](getstatus1.png)